Want to follow along with this writing? Sign up Today, it's free and easy

 I think this was beautifully written, and I love it in every way.
 You are an amazing writer and it was a great privilege to swap with you! :-)

-about 1 year ago Payton M. said:
+over 1 year ago Payton M. said:

 Oh my gawd.
 Usually when I review, I do it as I go, but I only wrote down stuff from the beginning because I began to get drawn in and I was just in awe.
 This was freaking amazing, and I don't mean "I didn't read it but I'm returning a swap" amazing, I mean please write more about their story, everything that happened outside of the journal entries.
 Please, I would read it.
 This was beautiful and I cried.

 Now for punctuation issues I noticed before your story sucked me in.